These are common refrains from business owners and retail shop owners.

 If you can see that the problem can be fixed by selling something…

-Wouldn't suggesting that new product be the best customer service?
+Wouldn't suggesting that a new product be the best customer service?
 I think so.

-In the old days, it was great to visit the guy who's been there for 90 years who knows where to get the little bolt that goes on the toilet that was made in 1950.
+In the old days, it was great to visit the guy who's been there for 90 years and knows where to get the little bolt that goes on the toilet made in 1950.
 But he doesn’t even mention, “How about getting a new toilet?

 They'll think I'm just trying to sell them something…

-If your toilet was built before we had a man on the moon, before we had a fax, when we only had 3 TV stations, think of all the water it probably is wasting – even if it is fixed!
+If your toilet was built before we had a man on the moon, before we had faxes, when we only had three TV stations, think of all the water it probably is wasting – even if it is fixed!